celeste-zeng/Polya_Urn/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Download the R codes [Here](https://github.com/celestezeng33/Polya_Urn_Model/blob/main/polya_urn.R) to change the initial numbers of black and red balls in the urn.

 ### Introduction

 A Pólya urn model usually works like this:

 Start with an urn containing a black balls and b red balls initially.
 At each turn, pull out a ball uniformly at random, and then return it to the urn with another ball of the same color.
-Count the number of black balls after n turns,
+Count the number of black balls after n turns, with

 ```markdown
 Syntax highlighted code block